Soumikm1/Novice_Dev/Smart Wallet Implementation/README.md

-# Wallet maintained by smart contract
+# A smart wallet maintained in solidity
 I tried to make a wallet using smart contracts.
 Wrote it in Solidity.
-First of all give your address while deploying.
-The contract will keep this address as the owner address.
-Anyone can access deposit function (if you want to pay the owner money).
-However checking balance and withdrawing can only be done by owner.
-A separate pay function is implemented if you want to empty you wallet in a specific address.
+## Owners and Guardians